django-cms/django-cms/docs/how_to/11-apphooks.rst

 .............................................................

-When a content editor opens the structure board on an apphooked page, django CMS needs to know *which* template the apphook's root view renders should it be different to the page's template.
+When a content editor opens the structure board on an apphooked page, django CMS needs to know *which* template the apphook's root view renders, should it be different from the page's template.
 This is so it can show the placeholders declared in that template.
 The rendered template is provided by :meth:`~cms.app_base.CMSApp.get_root_template`.

 By default, ``get_root_template`` inspects the URL pattern matching the empty